VGVentures/very_good_engineering/src/content/docs/state_management/event_transformers.md

   }
 }
 ```
-This is particularly useful in the previously mentioned case of avoiding bugs arising from race conditions.

 To illustrate the utility of sequential event handling, suppose I'm building a money-tracking app.
 The `_onChangeBalance` handler first calls an API to read my current account balance, and then sends a call to update my balance to its new value: